sbnoemi/notorhot/docs/source/installation.rst

 Requirements
 ============

-django-notorhot requires Python 2.6+ as well as the packages listed below.
+django-notorhot requires Python 2.6 or 2.7 as well as the packages listed below.
+It may also work on Python 3.x but has not yet been tested.

 Additionally, `South <https://pypi.python.org/pypi/South/>`_ is recommended but not required.